 Hi!
 I'm a PhD candidate in Electrical Engineering at Stanford University, where I am advised by Ashish Goel and Ramesh Johari and am part of the Stanford Crowdsourced Democracy Team and the Society and Algorithms Lab.
-I am supported by a NSF Graduate Research Fellowship.
+I am a NSF Graduate Research Fellow and McCoy Family Center for Ethics in Society Graduate Fellow.

 I received my M.S. in Electrical Engineering from Stanford in 2017.
 Before that, I graduated with a B.S. in Computer Engineering and a B.A. in Plan II (Liberal Arts) in 2015 from The University of Texas at Austin, where I focused on embedded systems and wireless communications.
-I have spent time at Uber, NASA, Microsoft, the Texas Senate, and IEEE's policy arm.Contact me at nkgarg@REMOVETHISstanford.REMOVETHISedu.
-Shameless plug: Follow me on Twitter!
+I have spent time at Uber, NASA, Microsoft, the Texas Senate, and IEEE's policy arm.Contact me at nkgarg@REMOVETHISstanford.REMOVETHISedu or Twitter.

 I think about informational, operational, and algorithmic aspects of online marketplaces and participatory democracy.
 In both domains, I am most concerned with designing systems informed by both theory and data, and have primarily tackled learning and pricing challenges.
 I moonlight on applied machine learning problems, including using NLP tools to measure societal beliefs.

-Trained predominantly as a computer scientist and engineer, I use techniques from probability, optimization, algorithms, statistics, and machine learning in my research.
-I also run experiments and have contributed to deployed systems, including for participatory budgeting and at Uber and Upwork.
-I like to have first-hand practical experience in a domain before tackling research questions.Select papers (full list here):
+Trained predominantly as a computer scientist and engineer, I use techniques from probability, optimization, algorithms, statistics, and machine learning, and apply them to societal challenges.
+I also run experiments and contribute to deployed systems, including for participatory budgeting and at Uber and Upwork.
+I like to have first-hand practical experience in a domain before tackling research questions.here):

 |Feb 2019||Our paper "Analyzing Polarization in Social Media: Method and Application to Tweets on 21 Mass Shootings" was accepted to NAACL'19.|